It has been a tradition at Orange Coast College for the Horticulture students and volunteers to produce beautiful poinsettias for the season.

 The proceeds from this sale are used to fund Horticulture student projects.

 Our most popular 6-1/2” pots have three plants instead of the usual one, making them florist grade poinsettias.
 In addition, we are offering you poinsettias in 4-1/2” pots, 12” bowls, and 6-1/2” centerpieces.
 We stock the traditional royal red poinsettias and creamy white poinsettias.
-In addition, we have Winter Rose that have red ruffled bracts; Monet with pink sprinkled bracts; and Ice Punch with a burst of white splashes; for a unique holiday look.
+In addition, we have Winter Rose that has red ruffled bracts; Monet with pink sprinkled bracts; and Ice Punch with a burst of white splashes; for a unique holiday look.

 POINSETTIA CARE TIPS